dolittle-interaction/JavaScript.Components.Aurelia/Documentation/controls/ExpandableCard/Styling.md

 ---
 title: Styling
-description: Describes how to use the Navigation view item control and how to change the styles
+description: Describes how to use the Expandable card control and how to change the styles
-keywords: Using, navigationviewitem, navigation, styles
+keywords: Using, expandable, card, styles
 author: Vidar Aune Westrum
 ---

-## Navigation View
+## Expandable Card
 These are the variables you can override in your application.

 | Variable | Value type | Description | Default value|